alexgibbs606/UnitedFrontEvents/readme.md

 ***Symmetric US vs. RUS two-life High Value Target escort mission.***

 HVT escort team is tasked with escorting their HVT (commander) to a given point on the map.
 The map is open, use the landscape to your advantage.
 This is a slower mission so it could be paired with some high-paced action missions like a FOB defense or something similar.
 Team members have two lives each, use them wisely.

+### HVT Escort

+***Symmetric BAAS US vs. US tickets or spawn kill mission.***

+Each team has a temporary spawn for their inital spawn to build a HAB in the compound they spawned in.
+They are to kill the other team while playing an AAS style game.
+Once the last point has been taking, the enemy main can be sieged and taken.

 ## Modding and Contributions